 JOIN A TRIP

-In 2019 we are leading a small number of scheduled journeys through Zagori.
-We invite you to join us to experience this fascinating region in a small group of up to 12 like-minded travellers.
+In 2020 we invite you to join our scheduled journeys through Zagori in July and September, cycling and walking in a group of no more than 12 like-minded travellers.
 As with all our adventures, flexibility is built in so that those feeling more – or less – energetic get precisely the holiday they want.

 We are specialists in the creation of unique, flexible, expertly guided cycling and walking journeys for small groups of friends.
 As with all our journeys, expect wonderful gourmet picnics in hilltop meadows, a series of experts to guide you through the various stories of the region and plenty of surprises as you meander your way through this surprising, untouched corner of northern Greece.
 Our customary attention to detail and high quality service has been winning us rave reviews since the very first private group we welcomed in 2015.